iamdaniele/domo/README.md

 1. `stateDidChange()` (optional) triggers if the state changed.
 This is useful to trigger any non-render activities, like fetching.
 1. `didUpdateDataset()` (optional) triggers if the any of the component's `data-` attributes changed.
 This is useful to trigger a state change on DOM attribute changes.
 1. `didReceiveData()` (optional) triggers if the component received a dispatched event.
 This is useful to capture HTTP requests coming from other components, and acts as a sort of event bus across components.
-3. `componentWillRender()` (optional) triggers before rendering a component.
+3. `willRender()` (optional) triggers before rendering a component.
 It can be used to detect circumstances where rendering is not needed.
 Simply return a falsey value to avoid rendering.
 4. `render()` (optional) triggers if the state changed, and only if `componentWillRender()` returned a non-falsey value.
 This is where your DOM manipulation should occur as a result of a state change.

 DOM events attached to your component via `e:*` will cause this flow only if they call `setState()`.